Walter III of Châtillon: Biography

 Old view of Châtillon, with castle's ruins, remparts and priory of Binson.

 Walter was the second son of Guy II of Châtillon and Adèle of Dreux.
 After his father's death in 1170, his eldest brother became Lord of Châtillon and Walter assist him in his functions while his youngest brother, Robert of Châtillon, do an ecclesiastical career and became bishop of Laon in 1210 until his death in 1215.

-In 1189, Walter and his eldest brother Guy participated in the Third Crusade and arrived at the siege of Acre with the King Philip Augustus the 30 March 1191, but Guy III of Châtillon died during the fight and Walter became the new Lord of Châtillon.
-After the fall of the city and the departure of the french King, he stayed in Holy Land and fought in the battle of Arsuf and the battle of Jaffa.
+In 1189, Walter and his eldest brother Guy participated in the Third Crusade and arrived at the siege of Acre with the King Philip Augustus the 30 March 1191, but Guy died during the fight and Walter became the new Lord of Châtillon.
+After the fall of the city and the departure of the French King, he stayed in Holy Land and fought in the battle of Arsuf and the battle of Jaffa.
 He probably left the Crusade for Châtillon in late 1192.

 After being noticed for his war abilities during this Crusade, he was named Butler of Champagne then Seneschal of Burgundy in 1196.

-In 1196, he married Elisabeth of Saint-Pol, daughter and heiress of Hugh IV of Campdavaine, Count of Saint-Pol, and his wife Yolande of Hainaut, and in 1205 he succeeded his father-in-law as count of Saint-Pol.
+In 1196, Walter married Elisabeth of Saint-Pol, daughter and heiress of Hugh IV of Campdavaine, Count of Saint-Pol, and his wife Yolande of Hainaut, and in 1205 he succeeded his father-in-law as count of Saint-Pol.
 With his wife, he founded a new town named Villeneuve-le-Comte in the forest of Crécy-la-Chapelle.

-In 1203, he joined the french army with the duke Odo III of Burgundy and the constable of Champagne Guy II of Dampierre in the conquest of Normandy against the english King John Lackland.
+In 1203, he joined the French army with the duke Odo III of Burgundy and the constable of Champagne Guy II of Dampierre in the conquest of Normandy against the English King John Lackland.
 He fought in the Siege of Château Gaillard and the catch of Falaise, Caen, Bayeux and Rouen.

 In 1209, he participated in the initial campaign of the Albigensian Crusade and fought at the siege of Béziers then Carcassonne.
 His abilities attracted the king's attention who gave him an army to fight against the English King in Brittany.